The Hilltopper Classic

 Overview Tech > truth.
 I'll vote on whatever.
 Don't be a jerk.

 Counterplans The burden of proving the perm functions is on the affirmative.
 If you just read a laundry list of perms without doing really analysis to show me how it functions it doesn't really do much.
-I'd rather hear one really fleshed out perm instead of 700 1-liners.
-The neg has to prove to me the CP will solve better than the plan, without this, I'm more willing to let the aff weigh the impacts of the case against the net ben without giving the CP much weight especially if the solvency is shoddy.
-What makes a successful CP in my eyes is proving that a perm is impossible with the aff's plan, the link of the net ben to the aff plan is strong, and the CP can solve better.
+I'd rather hear "X perm looks like Y in the context of the plan" than "Perm do both because both can be done at the time!"
+(The number of times I've heard terrible perm analysis is way too much).
+The neg has to prove CP competition (although I've learned that I despise condition CPs) and CP is net better or I vote on aff presumption.
+What makes a successful CP in my eyes is proving that a perm is impossible with the aff's plan, the CP is clearly competitive, and the CP can solve better/dodges the net ben.
 With these things, I'm much more willing to vote on the CP even with the smallest risk of triggering the net ben.

 Topicality & Theory I'll vote on T. Potential abuse is a fine voter, but if you can prove in-round abuse I'm way more convinced.
 If you're aff make sure you're answering T top to bottom (counter-interp to T as a non-voter).
-Also point out if the negs don't have standards or voters, because I am unforgiving as hell if negs drop these things.
-Given that, I've found myself much more willing to vote on what people call "bad" T violations.
-If the aff does a terrible job of answering a T arg, I'm fine with voting on it if the neg goes for it 2NR.
-It won't be as easy to win especially if you're winning on other more convincing positions, but I will definitely vote on it, even if you think it's stupid.
+I've found myself much more willing to vote on what people call "bad" T violations.
+At the end of the day, the 2NR strategy is predicated on 1AR missteps.
+I will definitely vote on it even if you think it's stupid.
 I default to reasonability unless told otherwise.
-I find that a good theory debate has clear violations, standards, and voters (this is primarily for 2NR/2AR work not necessarily for arg specific things like "No solvency advocate" or "International fiat illegit" those are fine).
+I find that a good theory debate has clear violations, standards, and voters.
 I've never seen a good theory 2NR/2AR that I like, or one that I thought was well done.
 I'm fine with most theory arguments but make sure you tell me how to use it i.e justification to reject the team or reject the arg.
 I'm fine with theory being run in the 1AR/block if it's justified.

 Kritiks My opinion of Ks has moved around a ton.
 When I first started judging, having no experience with them, I did not know how to evaluate them and hated K rounds.
 Eventually I tried to be a cool kid and read a couple philosophy papers and thought I was the shit and was super open to K args.
 Then I realized I'm too lazy to actually read the lit to try and understand things like psychoanalysis or Baudrillard.
-I've come to the conclusion, that while I think Ks can be interesting and I can enjoy well thought out rounds with Ks, running Ks to be edgy or tricky doesn't jive with me.
-If you use tons of jargon I'll hit you with eye-rolls and confused faces.
-I think one the smartest things an aff can do in an instance like this is to win on solvency presses that can be set-up in the cross ex, because there's a really good chance that if you didn't understand what the K was saying neither did I. If you read a K aff I need to have an ROB.
+I've come to the conclusion, that while I think Ks can be interesting and I can enjoy well thought-out rounds with Ks, running Ks to be edgy or tricky doesn't jive with me.
+If you use tons of jargon I reserve the right to take a nap during your speech.
+I think one the smartest things an aff can do in an instance like this is to win on solvency presses that can be set-up in the cross ex, because there's a really good chance that if you didn't understand what the K was saying neither did I. If you read a K aff I need clear offense extended in the 2AR.
 To do well in front of me, the team that can best dissect the K and can contextualize the alt will win it (even if that means showing me that alt is garbage).
-This applies especially to obscure Ks centered in philosophical literature but not as much as Cap or Security.
+This applies especially to obscure Ks centered in philosophical literature but not as much to structural Ks like Cap or Security.

 Nat Circuits or 0.1 scales